 - Sweets - Who doesn't appreciate sweets?
 You can even bake something yourself or buy something nice to share or pass around.
 If your hosts are Chinese, then they might appreciate something that lasts for several days as they'll have a lot of visitors over the next weeks and they'll be able to share the nice treats with visitors.

 - Fruit - The fruit basket is a ubiquitous symbol of Chinese New Year around the streets of Shanghai at least.
-But one local told me that if she's going to a good friend's she doesn't bother with the basket as she (and the friend) will suspect the fruit at the bottom is no good.
-Yet, a fruit basket looks beautiful so I still go for this one.
+But one local told shared that if she's going to a good friend's she doesn't bother with the basket, as she (and the friend) will suspect the fruit at the bottom is no good.
+Yet, a fruit basket looks beautiful, so still go for this one.
 You can buy the components yourself and put them together with a red ribbon.
 Fancy imported exotic fruit will look more impressive, but I've seen folks taking a large bunch of bananas or a box of oranges to friends' houses as well.

 - Flowers - Cut flowers aren't normally a traditional gift for hosts in China but abroad they are.
 However, during Spring Festival (Chinese New Year) the flower markets are bursting with special arrangements for the season.
 Small orange or kumquat trees are very traditional as are flowering plum and other shrubs.
 Lucky bamboo is always nice and orchids are also very popular.
 Check out any flower market or shop and you'll be able to find something large or small.
 If it's the Year of the Tiger, maybe you could find some tiger lilies to bring.
 Your hosts will appreciate the pun.